 Differences Between Custody and Guardianship

-What Is Adoption?
+What is Adoption?

 Adoption or Guardianship?

 Considering Adoption or Guardianship?
-Talk to an Attorney.
+Talk to an Attorney

-Whichever route you choose to take, both adoption and guardianship require awareness of the laws and extensive research.
-In addition, states follow different procedures.
-Therefore, it is important to speak to a family law attorney before moving forward.
+Whichever route you choose, adoption and guardianship require awareness of the laws and extensive research.
+States follow different procedures.
+For these reasons, speaking to an attorney can be highly beneficial.